jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 | [C1](https://tidesandcurrents.noaa.gov/noaacurrents/Predictions?id=PUG1746_10) | 2019-08-17 01:00 PM | slack | -             |

-After returning the kayaks, we did some hiking and got in line early for the ferry back, since there are only so many spots available on the return rige and we were told it can get pretty backed up on the weekends.
+After returning the kayaks, we did some hiking and got in line early for the ferry back, since there are only so many spots available on the return ride and we were told it can get pretty backed up on the weekends.